 The Public-Data Edge Loop

-This is the coined term that matters most: Public-Data Edge Loop.
+The core framework for this article is the Public-Data Edge Loop.
 It describes a repeatable cycle in which public information is transformed into competitive leverage through interpretation, prioritization, and execution.

 The loop has five stages: